chef/automate/components/docs-chef-io/content/automate/ha_aws_deployment_prerequisites.md

 -   Three private and three public subnets in a VPC (1 subnet for each AZ) are needed.
 As of now, only dedicated subnets for each AZ are supported.
 -   It is recommended to create a new VPC.
 -   Bastion must be in the same VPC for deployment.
+-   It is recommended to use subnet IDs over CIDR, CIDR will only work if VPC has sufficient range available to create new subnets.
 -   **In AWS Managed Services:**
     -   Setup [AWS RDS PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html) 13.5 in the same VPC.
     -   Setup [AWS OpenSearch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) of version 1.3 in the same VPC.